leaffyAdmin/django_repo/CELERY_SETUP.md

 # Celery and Celery Beat Setup

-This Django application is configured with Celery for background task processing and Celery Beat for scheduled tasks
+This Django application is configured with Celery for background task processing and Celery Beat for scheduled tasks.

 ## Prerequisites